blacksheepIV/MapCode/README.txt

     execute the first command, otherwise execute the second one.

     `npm run mkdb -- dummy-inserts`
-        Insert some dummy rows into database tables.
+        Insert some raw dummy rows into database tables.

     Note: Use `npm run mkdb` for MySQL version < 5.6 and `npm run mkdb-new` for MySQL version >= 5.6

+* [Optional] Run 'npm run dummy-inserts' to insert some dummy data into database using API.

 * Run `npm start`